 Though Bluetooth trackers come in a variety of shapes and sizes, they all work the same way.
 You attach one to an item, sync the tracker to your smartphone or tablet via Bluetooth, and then add it to a list of devices in the app.
 That's it.

 Once connected, you can use the app to locate the tracker by sending out an alert.
 The tracker can direct you to its location and will make a noise to help you find it.
-This, of course, requires a clear Bluetooth signal which can be affected by walls, buildings and other household/outdoor items.
-If the signal drops out, then some apps will also show you the tracker's last known location.
+This, of course, requires a clear Bluetooth signal which can be affected by walls, buildings and other household or outdoor items.
+If the signal drops out, some apps will show you the tracker's last known location.

 Some models, such as Apple's AirTag, also have shared or community tracking features.
 This turns every Apple device into a potential tracker when Bluetooth is active, even if you're outside the range of your tag.